Back to species list

 Distribution & Habitat

-Breeds in the coniferous forests of northeast China, North Korea, and southeast Siberia, including Sakhalin and Kamchatka.
-During migration in spring and autumn, it passes through eastern and southern China, South Korea, Japan, and Taiwan.
-The winter range extends through Borneo, the Philippines, Palau, eastern Indonesia, and New Guinea, where it occupies forests, forest edges, and open country with scattered trees.
-Recorded as a vagrant in Singapore, Vietnam, Alaska, and Australia.
+Breeds in coniferous forests of north-east China, North Korea, and south-east Siberia (including Sakhalin and Kamchatka).
+Migrates through eastern and southern China, South Korea, Japan, and Taiwan.
+Winters in forests, forest edges, and open country with scattered trees in Borneo, the Philippines, Palau, eastern Indonesia, and New Guinea.
+Vagrant to Singapore, Vietnam, Alaska, and Australia.

 Behavior & Ecology